Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

     Apply mixed precision training.
 This can reduce memory footprint by performing operations in half-precision.
 The default value is 32.
     It could one of [`16`, `32`]

-25. _metric_for_best_model_ (string, optional)

-    Specify the metric to use to compare two different models.
-The default value is accuracy.

 26. _label_smoothing_factor_ (float, optional)